Employers who underpay their workers will be forced to ‘name and shame’ themselves.

 Government ‘appalled’ by extent of wage theft

-A growing number of major employers have admitted to underpaying workers.
+A growing shame file lists employers have admitted to underpaying workers, for example:

 - the ABC,

 - Super Retail Group,

 - Sunglass Hut,